 Since then, he has gone from journalist to editor, programme manager to executive director, country representative to a member of cabinet in government and contractor to consultant.

 His year of study highlighted something that he had always acted on subconsciously and how he lived and approached life.
-That was his Samoan culture and upbringing where values centred around Atua (God), Aiga (family), Fa’a’alolo (respect), Tautua (service), Va (relationships) and Alofa (love).
+That was his Samoan culture and upbringing where values centred around Atua (God), Aiga (family), Fa’a’aloalo (respect), Tautua (service), Va (relationships) and Alofa (love).

 He said it was enlightening to map out his approaches to learning and practice throughout his study and see how his cultural lens and framework factored into everything he did.